-With the approval of the Minister this report will be submitted by the end of February 2017.
-This will ensure inclusion of data from the 2015-16 reporting period.
-The inclusion of data from three years of reporting will provide a more meaningful analysis of the progress achieved in relation to the GEIs.
+With the approval of the Minister this report was submitted at the end of February 2017 and tabled shortly thereafter.
+This ensured the inclusion of data from the 2015-16 reporting period.
+The inclusion of data from three years of reporting provided a more meaningful analysis of the progress achieved in relation to the GEIs.